List of The Brittas Empire characters: Gordon Brittas

-Brittas is also accident-prone, and often make careless mistakes, sometimes with fatal consequences.
-For example, in "Laura's Leaving", Brittas tugs at a wire which drops a live electric heater into the main swimming pool.
-This electrocutes a group of Pentecostal Christians performing a baptism ceremony in the water.
-Alternatively, if a small problem does develop without his doing, Brittas will try to solve it, thus creating a much larger problem.
-Helen points out in the second episode that 'once [Gordon] starts dealing with little problems, they don't go away; you just get bigger ones' and then in series three, the disasters in the centre always start with something trivial going wrong.
-Also once, Laura points out that he is very good at solving big problems, but is hopeless at solving all the others.
+Brittas is also accident-prone and often makes careless mistakes, sometimes with fatal consequences.
+For example, in "Laura's Leaving", Brittas tugs at a wire which drops a live electric heater into the main swimming pool, electrocuting a group of Pentecostal Christians performing a baptism ceremony in the water.
+Alternatively, if a small problem does develop despite his precautions, Brittas will try to solve it, thus creating a much larger problem.
+Helen points out in the second episode that "once [Gordon] starts dealing with little problems, they don't go away; you just get bigger ones".
+Then, in Series 3, the disasters in the centre typically start with something trivial going wrong, but then growing in severity.
+Laura points out that Brittas "gets all the difficult bits right" but when it "comes to the really simple things you blow it".

 Gordon has a twin brother, Horatio Brittas, a priest who shares his dream of bringing communities together.
-Gordon has five children with Helen, three he adopted from her earlier marriage and twin boys from theirs; twins being a trait which runs in his side of the family.
-Unknown to him until the very last episode of the series, Carole's twins are also his - the result of a boozy mix-up at Julie's New Year's Eve party, where Carol and Helen happened to dress in identical tiger costumes, leading to Gordon's mistake.
+Gordon has five children with Helen, three that he adopted from her earlier marriage and twin boys they had together; twins being a trait which runs in his side of the family.
+Unknown to him until the very last episode of the series, Carole's twins are also his — the result of a boozy mix-up at Julie's New Year's Eve party, where Carol and Helen happened to dress in identical tiger costumes, leading to Gordon's mistake.

 Brittas can in many respects be considered a forerunner to David Brent of The Office; his lack of self-awareness and ability to alienate and offend his staff, despite his genuine good intentions, are examples of commonality between the characters.

-The series' writers, Andrew Norriss and Richard Fegen, decided to make series five the final series, thus Brittas was 'killed' by a falling water tank.
-However, he is brought back to life in bizarre circumstances and Chris Barrie returned to play Brittas for a further two series, as the BBC wanted it to continue.
-New writers were brought on to replace the series' creators; the actual ending was in 1997, when Brittas, at the end of series seven, wakes up on a train heading for Whitbury.
+The writers of the series, Andrew Norriss and Richard Fegen, decided to make Series 5 the final one.
+Thus, Brittas is "killed" by a falling water tank.
+However, he is brought back to life in bizarre circumstances and Chris Barrie returns to play Brittas for a further two series, as the BBC ultimately wanted it to continue.
+New writers were brought in to replace the series' creators; the actual ending was in 1997, when Brittas, at the end of Series 7, wakes up on a train heading for Whitbury.
 According to this ending, the entire series was a dream.